jonnew/Oat/doc/README-template.md

       camera matrix to make this a lot faster.
     - EDIT: Also should provide an `oat-posifilt` version which only applies undistortion to position rather than the entire frame.
-- [ ] Should components always involve a user IO thread?
-    - For instance, some generalization of `oat-record ... --interactive`
-    - For instance, it would be nice if PURE SINKs (e.g. `oat frameserve`) could have their sample clock reset via user input, without having to restart the program.
-    - For instance, it would be nice to be able to re-acquire the background image in `oat-framefilt bsub` without have to restart the program.
-    - Where should this come from?
-Command line input?
-    - EDIT: Shea and I have been brainstorming ways to use unix sockets to allow general runtime control of oat components.
-This will doing things like easy, in general.
-- [ ] Add position history toggle in `oat-decorate`
-    - Answer will come with solution to TODO above this one.
 - [ ] Type deduction in shmem Tokens
     - Sources should have a static method for checking the token type of a given address.